cloudflare/cloudflare-docs/content/waf/_index.md

 ## Main features

-*   **Custom rules**: Create your own Custom rules to protect your website and your APIs from malicious incoming traffic.
+*   **Custom rules**: Create your own custom rules to protect your website and your APIs from malicious incoming traffic.
 *   **Rate limiting rules**: Define rate limits for incoming requests matching an expression, and the action to take when those rate limits are reached.
 *   **WAF Managed Rulesets**: Enable the pre-configured Managed Rulesets to get immediate protection.
 These rulesets are regularly updated, offering advanced zero-day vulnerability protections.
 Adjust the behavior of managed rules, choosing from several possible actions.
 *   **Exposed Credential Checks**: Monitor and block use of stolen/exposed credentials for account takeover.